GuoChengying-7824/DNBC4tools/doc/faq.md

 When using the default parameters, the software automatically recognizes whether a dark reaction was performed and the version of the chemistry.
 Of course we can also use `--chemistry`, `--darkreaction` to define it.
 Currently `--chemistry` includes `scRNAv1HT`,`scRNAv2HT`, and `--darkreaction` can set R1 of cDNA and R1R2 of oligo respectively.
 For example, R1 of cDNA sets a dark reaction, R1 of oligo sets a dark reaction, and R2 does not set a dark reaction, then we can use `--darkreaction R1,R1`.
 If `--chemistry` and `--darkreaction` still cannot read the library structure, we can use `--customize` to customize the library results.
 The definition rules of the json file are as follows:

-Library structure for version 1.0 chemistry
+Library structure for `scRNAv1HT` chemistry

 - cDNA：